What is Black Lives Matter?

 If you are someone who is inclined to say all lives matter or blue lives matter in response to the Black Lives Matter call for justice, then you don’t understand or don’t want to understand what people are asking for.
 Or you are deliberately using it to dilute the message of racially motivated violence and police brutality against Black people.

-The reality is this: It’s been over 400 years since slavery ended, Black lives mattered less then, and they don’t matter much now.
+The reality is this: It’s been over 155 years since slavery ended, Black lives mattered less during slavery, and they don’t matter much now.
 Isn’t it full time the lynching stopped?
 Isn’t it time for Black lives to be counted as human lives?

 What does defund the police mean?